Get further off the beaten track and experience Vietnam and Cambodia. Explore temple ruins, stay on an island hideaway and visit remote villages.

 - Guided city walking tour of Hanoi

-Want it all?
-Get a Moc Bai Flexi Tour.
-Get all the same great benefits + accommodation and top rated activities
+If you would prefer a tour with accommodation and more activities included, check out the Moc Bai Flexi Tour!
+Get all the same great benefits + accommodation and top-rated activities.

 |Vietnam Travel Guide